happydasch/btconfig/README.md

-# BTConfig
+# btconfig

-BTConfig is a configureable backtrader execution helper.
+btconfig is a configureable backtrader execution helper.
 It is using JSON-formatted config files.

 It supports different execution modes: